Nanostring-Biostats/InSituType/FAQs.md

 ## Targeted subclustering

 This is an advanced method.
-Sometimes it can be hard to subcluster a cell type if manyu of its genes are impacted by contamination from segmentation errors.
+Sometimes it can be hard to subcluster a cell type if many of its genes are impacted by contamination from segmentation errors.
 Immune cells in the context of tumors are a good example.
 To subcluster say T-cells in a tumor, you might initially call a single T-cell cluster.
 Then, considering just these cells and just the genes unlikely to be contaminated in T-cells (genes with high T-cell expression or with low expression in surrounding cell types), run unsupervised Insitutype.